WPS2 Manual

 Introduction

-Figure: Front View of the WPS2, showing identity number label, calibration stickers over camera mounting screws, and a view of the nine-LED array inside.
+Figure: Front View of the WPS2-B, showing identity number label, calibration stickers over camera mounting screws, and a view of the nine-LED array inside.
 The wire will pass through the opening between the cover metal and the front wall.
 To remove the cover, we loosen the two screws that hold it to the base plate.

 The camera lens is a 6-mm diameter, 9-mm focal length plano-convex 32469.
 The aperture is a 500-μm hole drilled in a 250-μm thick brass disk.
-The aperuture is pressed against the lens in the manner shown here.
-The image sensors are TC255s from Texas Instruments.
+The aperture is pressed against the lens in the manner shown here.
+The image sensors are the TC255 from Texas Instruments.
 Illumination comes from an array of nine OVSA1 LEDs, each of which emit roughly 20 mW of 620-nm red light.
 The WPS Head (A3022) allows simultaneous exposure of both images followed by sequential readout.
 The circuit also provides two connections for 1-kΩ RTD sensors.
 The WPS2 provides a single RTD glued to the end wall.
 The cover is secured in place by two thumb screws, so that the entire device may be mounted upside down.

 Design